 - If the person is unconscious, check for a pulse.

-- If no pulse, begin CPR to help keep blood flowing through the body until an automated external defibrillator (AED) is available.
+- If no pulse, begin cardiopulmonary resuscitation (CPR) to help keep blood flowing through the body until an automated external defibrillator (AED) is available.
 The American Heart Association recommends hands-only CPR.
 Push hard and fast on the person's chest — about 100 to 120 times a minute.
 It's not necessary to check the person's airway or deliver rescue breaths.
 Continue until emergency medical help arrives.

-To understand how ventricular fibrillation occurs, it may be helpful to know how the heart normally beats.
+To understand more about how ventricular fibrillation occurs, it may be helpful to know how the heart typically beats.

-Next, the signals arrive at a cluster of cells called the AV node, where they slow down.
+Next, the signals arrive at a cluster of cells called the atrioventricular (AV) node, where they slow down.
 This slight delay allows the ventricles to fill with blood.
-When the electrical signals reach the ventricles, the lower heart chambers contract and pump blood to the lungs or to the rest of the body.
+When the signals reach the ventricles, the lower heart chambers contract and pump blood to the lungs or to the rest of the body.

-Things that may increase your risk of ventricular fibrillation include:
+Things that may increase the risk of ventricular fibrillation include: